How long does early last? Often the reply is ‘How long is a piece of string?’ meaning that early labour can vary from woman to woman.

 - Nausea and vomiting.

-Be sure to read Signs Of Labour – 7 Signs You May Be In Labour for more detailed information about signs of early labour.
+You might be interested in Signs Of Labour – 7 Signs You May Be In Labour for more detailed information about signs of early labour.

 This is because the uterus is not yet acting on the cervix to dilate it.
 Rather, the cervix is softening and thinning in preparation for dilation.